chrisclemenz/MIPCG-User-Study/readme.md

 * Press the “Save AI” and “Save Level” buttons.
 * Clear the board with the “Clear Board” button and start your next level.
 You don’t need to create a new Unity scene to start with a new level.

-If you are finished with your the first scene open the other one and repeat the workflow.
+If you are finished with your first scene open the other one and repeat the workflow.

 Below you will find a short description of the tool and how to use it.